nint8835/bootleg.technology/docs/blog/posts/aoc/2022/intro.md

 - [Pattern matching](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/pattern-matching)
 - A dedicated [2D array data type](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-array2dmodule.html), with functions for working on individual dimensions (rows / columns)

-I considered a couple of other languages for this year (C# and OCaml), but after trying to get 2021's Day 1 solved in them I just found them far more painful to work with, so fell back to F#.
+I considered a couple of other languages for this year (C# and OCaml), but after trying to get 2021's Day 1 solved in them, I just found them far more painful to work with, so fell back to F#.

 I'll be writing all my solutions as F# Interactive scripts (`.fsx` files), and they can all be found [on my GitHub](https://github.com/nint8835/AdventOfCode2022).